Shareable Discount Links: The Complete Email & SMS Strategy Guide

 When to Upgrade:

-If email/SMS drives more than 20% of your revenue, the margin loss from shareable discount links leakage and over-discounting likely exceeds the cost of a proper solution.
-Calculate your true redemption cost.
+If email/SMS drives more than 20% of your revenue, the margin loss from shareable discount links leakage and limited analytics likely exceeds the cost of a proper solution.
+Growth Links give you smart redirects, stacked promotions, and per-link revenue tracking from day one.

 Measuring Discount Link Performance